I burned my first cod badly. The edges were crispy, but the middle stayed raw.

 How Long Do you Broil Cod Fish?

-Broil the cod for 5 minutes per side, about 10 minutes total.
+Broil cod for 5 minutes on the first side and 3-4 minutes on the second side, about 10 minutes total.

 Is Broiled Cod Healthy?

 Yes.
-Cod has 90 calories, 20 grams of protein, and only 1 gram of fat per serving.
+Cod has 90 calories and 20 grams of protein per 3-ounce serving with only 1 gram of fat.

-Olive oil, garlic, lemon juice, paprika, salt, and pepper work best for a mild flavor.
+Olive oil, garlic, lemon juice, salt, and pepper create a simple base.
+Add paprika, herbs, or Cajun spices for variety.